honeyspoon/MD/README.md

 ## goal

 I want to write a bunch of `transform` binaries that can process market data
-I would them pipe them together through vairous interfaces like files, pipes, socket, share memory, etc
+I would them pipe them together through various interfaces like files, pipes, socket, share memory, etc
 I want to measure the latency impact of these pipelines by comparing them to self-contained processes

 ## TODO